What are cookies?

 - Store your password or memorable data for accessing your accounts online

-Cookies are stored locally to each browser and device so if you have multiple devices you will need to apply your chosen settings to each device (home computer, mobile phone, tablet etc).
+Cookies are stored locally to each browser and device.
+If you have multiple devices you will need to apply your chosen settings to each device (home computer, mobile phone, tablet etc).

 Further information about cookies

 - Google has developed a browser add-on to allow users to opt-out of Google Analytics across all websites which use it.
 This is also available in the available in the Chrome web store.